Advertisement

 Learn more.
 This feature uses an automated voice, which may result in occasional errors in pronunciation, tone, or sentiment.

-The City and County of Denver has expanded the role of CIO Suma Nallapati to be its first chief AI and information officer, overseeing the development and deployment of artificial intelligence across the government’s agencies.
+Denver has expanded the role of Chief Information Officer Suma Nallapati, making her the city and county’s first chief artificial intelligence and information officer, overseeing the development and deployment of AI across the local government’s agencies.

-Nallapati’s new title, Denver said in its release, reflects the government’s commitment to leveraging AI as “a responsible, resident-centered tool to improve public services and ensure technology serves all communities equitably and ethically.”
+According to a press release, Nallapati’s new title reflects the city’s commitment to using AI as “a responsible, resident-centered tool to improve public services and ensure technology serves all communities equitably and ethically.”

 Advertisement

-As CAIO, Nallapati will focus on several key areas such as developing and implementing Denver’s AI strategy, including standards for governance and equity, and using transparency to build public trust by publishing dashboards and engaging with communities on the ethical use of AI.
+As CAIO, Nallapati will focus on developing and implementing Denver’s AI strategy, including standards for governance and equity and building public trust by publishing dashboards and engaging with communities on the ethical use of AI.

-“Denver is positioning itself as the nation’s most forward-thinking AI city,” Johnston said.
+“Denver is positioning itself as the nation’s most forward-thinking AI city,” Johnston said in the press release.
 “Suma has been a visionary leader in technology, and with this expanded role, she will ensure that AI is not only effective but also ethical, inclusive, and deeply human-centered.
 This is about more than just implementing technology; it’s about building public trust, closing opportunity gaps, and ensuring every Denverite has a voice in the future we’re building.”

-The roles of several top technology officials at the state and local level over the last few years have been expanded to include AI duties.
-Nikhil Deshpande, who originally served as Georgia’s chief digital officer, took on an added role as the state’s chief AI officer in 2023, and Josiah Raiche was named to lead Vermont’s combined data and AI teams as the state’s chief data and AI officer in March of 2024.
+Several state and local officials have seen their roles similarly expand in recent years.
+Nikhil Deshpande, who served as Georgia’s chief digital officer, took on an added role as the state’s chief AI officer in 2023.
+Josiah Raiche was named to lead Vermont’s combined data and AI teams as the state’s chief data and AI officer.

 Latest Podcasts